stjude/cis-x/README.md

 ### References

-See the manuscript for the required reference files.
+See cis-X-seed for a list of required reference files.

 ## Demo